Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 XRT and Vitis™ Platform Overview
 ********************************

-XRT exports a common stack across PCIe based datacenter platforms and ZYNQ and ZYNQ UltraScale+ MPSoC based embedded platforms.
-It would require minimal porting efforts when migrating an application from one class of platform to another from the user perspective.
+XRT exports a common software stack across PCIe based datacenter platforms and ZYNQ UltraScale+ MPSoC/Versal ACAP based embedded platforms.
+Applications can be seamlessly ported from one class of platform to another with little effort.

 User Application Compilation
 ============================